xmrsale/XMR-Sale/README.md

 * Further webstore plugins
 * Tell us what you, the community, desire!!

 **xmrSale is currently under development and does not yet work 100%**.
-We will add a button green when it is in a usable state! **ETA 3 days**.
+We will add a button green here when it is in a usable state! **ETA 3 days**.
 Anything below this button is likely outdated, probably will not work, and will  be updated as transition to Monero from Bitcoin proceeds.

 Donation Button     ----->  |  Monero Payment Gateway